sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230412: added tests with borked CH/SH (in ``echcorrupttest.c``)
+  which are fine but didn't yet find a way to do the same for the retry-config

 - 20230408: added "ech-required" alert as per spec along with other related library error strings; investigating HRR+ECH in the face of errors (bit flip in HRR) or use of wrong public key - seems to